This page describes how to configure transaction entry points for Spring Bean requests.

 When you enable automatic discovery for Spring Bean based requests, AppDynamics automatically identifies all the Spring Beans based transactions and names these transactions using the following format:

 By default, the transaction discovery for Spring Bean-based requests is turned off.
 You can enable it in any Automatic Transaction Discovery rule for Java.
-Check Discover Transactions automatically for all Spring Bean invocations on the Rule Configuration tab.
+Select Discover Transactions automatically for all Spring Bean invocations on the Rule Configuration tab.

 When a class is mapped to multiple Spring bean names, by default only the name of the first Spring bean found is used.
 This may not be ideal for your application such as cases where a call graph for web service A that has Spring beans from web service B. To contend with this scenario, you can remove the Bean name from the transaction name using the